-because the results you can end up with can be seriously impressive.
-In all, there are 5 options that let you merge shapes, and we have already
+PowerPoint lets you change the appearance of merged shapes.
+However, don't assume that just because this is so easy-to-use, the end results won’t be seriously impressive.
+Together, there are five options that let you merge shapes, and we have already explored four of them.

 Figure 1: Sample showing use of the Subtract command